PaulBatchelor/Recurse/scratch/voxboxOSC/README.md

 ## OSC Messages
 OSC messages run on port 8001.

+- /quit: gracefully stops the synth
+- /vox/gain (f): sets the volume gain, in linear units (0-1)
 - /vox/pitch (f): sets the pitch of the using MIDI note numbers
-- /vox/gain (f): sets the volume gain, in linear units (0-1)
-- /quit: gracefully stops the synth
+- /vox/tongue (ff): sets tongue shape (each parameter in range 0-1)
+- /vox/tsmooth (f): sets smoothing amount of tongue control (0 is off, 0.03 is good for smooth jumps, 1.5 is good for builds, etc)